Unitech F.C.: Continental debut and first regional title

 2001 was a landmark year for the club, as they became the first ever Papua New Guinean club to represent the country on a continental level.
-At the 2001 Oceania Club Championship, which was held in Port Moresby from 9–22 January 2001, the club were drawn into Group A alongside eventual champions Wollogong Wolves, New Zealanders Napier City Rovers, Laugu United from the Solomon Islands, Labasa of Fiji and Lotoha'apai from Tonga.
+At the 2001 Oceania Club Championship, which was held in Port Moresby from 9–22 January 2001, the club were drawn into Group A alongside eventual champions Wollongong Wolves, New Zealanders Napier City Rovers, Laugu United from the Solomon Islands, Labasa of Fiji and Lotoha'apai from Tonga.
 The club won twice, 5–2 against Lotoha'apai and 3–1 versus Labasa, and managed to contain Napier City to just 2 goals in a 2–0 defeat, but collapsed against Wollogong Wolves (6–0) and Laugu United (8–2) to finish 4th in the group.

 After finishing the regular season in second place, on 7 October 2001, the side played against Sobou FC in the Grand Final of the 2001 Lahi Regional League.
 The club picked up their first ever regional title with a 2–0 victory over five-time champions Sobou.
 The side were due to play in the 2001 National Club Championship later that month, but withdrew for unknown reasons.